eventuate-clients/eventuate-client-nodejs/README.md

     src/modules/AggregateRepository.js
     src/modules/EventDispatcher.js

+#Compilation:

-These modules are written in ES6.
-If you are modifying these files you can use this command to recompile:
+The Eventuate Client and its modules are written in ES6.

+Use next command to transform ES6 code to the ECMAScript 5:

     npm run compile

+It will create `dist` directory.

 # Test

+Note: you need to compile ES6 sources before.

 First install mocha: